-Out of nearly 5,000 hospitals evaluated Mount Sinai ranks 8th in the nation for Digestive Disease in the 2015-2016 "Best Hospitals" issue of U.S. News & World Report.
+Out of nearly 5,000 hospitals evaluated Mount Sinai ranks 8th in the nation for Digestive Diseases in the 2015-2016 "Best Hospitals" issue of U.S. News & World Report.
 In addition, Mount Sinai gastroenterologists are included year after year in New York Magazine’s “Best Doctors” issue.

 It was at Mount Sinai that a number of gastrointestinal diseases were first identified or studied with the goal of finding a treatment or cure.
 These include the first descriptions of Crohn’s disease and benign paroxysmal peritonitis, among many others.